Horst P. Horst: Youth

-While in Paris, he befriended many people in the art community and visited many galleries.
+While in Paris, Horst befriended many people in the art community and visited many galleries.
 In 1930 he met Vogue photographer Baron George Hoyningen-Huene, a half-Baltic, half-American nobleman, and became his photographic assistant, occasional model, and lover.
 He traveled to England with him that winter.
 While there, they visited photographer Cecil Beaton, who was working for the British edition of Vogue.
 In 1931, Horst began his association with Vogue, publishing his first photograph in French Vogue in December of that year.
 It was a full-page advertisement showing a model in black velvet holding a Klytia scent bottle.

 His first exhibition took place at La Plume d'Or in Paris in 1932.
 It was reviewed by Janet Flanner in The New Yorker, and this review, which appeared after the exhibition ended, made Horst instantly prominent.
 Horst made a portrait of Bette Davis the same year, the first in a series of public figures he would photograph during his career.
-Within two years, he had photographed Noël Coward, Yvonne Printemps, Lisa Fonssagrives, Count Luchino Visconti di Madrone, Duke Fulco di Verdura, Baron Nicolas de Gunzburg, Princess Natalia Pavlovna Paley, Daisy Fellowes, Princess Marina of Greece and Denmark, Cole Porter, Elsa Schiaparelli, Eve Curie, and others.
+Within a few years, he had photographed Noël Coward, Yvonne Printemps, Lisa Fonssagrives, Count Luchino Visconti di Madrone, Duke Fulco di Verdura, Baron Nicolas de Gunzburg, Princess Natalia Pavlovna Paley, Daisy Fellowes, Princess Marina of Greece and Denmark, Cole Porter, Elsa Schiaparelli, Eve Curie, Aimée de Heeren, and others.

 Horst rented an apartment in New York City in 1937, and while residing there met Coco Chanel, whom Horst called "the queen of the whole thing".
 He would photograph her fashions for three decades.

 He met Valentine Lawford, British diplomat in 1938, and they lived together until Lawford's death in 1991.
 Horst adopted a son, Richard J. Horst, whom they raised together.

 In 1941, Horst applied for United States citizenship.
 In 1942, he passed an Army physical, and joined the Army on July 2, 1943.
 On October 21, he received his United States citizenship as Horst P. Horst.
 He became an Army photographer, with much of his work printed in the forces' magazine Belvoir Castle.
 In 1945, he photographed United States President Harry S. Truman, with whom he became friends, and he photographed every First Lady in the post-war period at the invitation of the White House.
 In 1947, Horst moved into his house in Oyster Bay, New York.
 He designed the white stucco-clad building himself, the design inspired by the houses that he had seen in Tunisia during his relationship with Hoyningen-Huene.